shobhit20091995shobhit20091995/MLDL-Ineuron/README.md

 # MLDL-iNeuron

 Hello,
-here i will be uploading all the assignments realted to ineuron MLDL course
+here i will be uploading all the assignments related to ineuron MLDL course